space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 - Anonymous User:
     - indication in header that user is anonymous
     - includes same simple login form from landing page
-    - includes link to landing page
+    - includes link to landing page and registration page
-    - rating submission is not associated with any user
+    - on submit, meal rating  is not associated with any user
 - Registered User:
     - indication in header that current user is signed in along with their username
     - includes links to landing page, user's history page, user's add a meal page, and logout
     - rating submission associated with currently logged in user

 # Stepping Stone 3: Forms API, Validation, Middleware, Security